EENI Global Business School

 E-learning Course Master, International Business

-The Subject “Foreign Trade, Logistics and Business in the Czech Republic” belongs to the following Programs taught by EENI Global Business School:
+The Subject “Foreign Trade, Logistics and Business in the Czech Republic” is included within the curriculum of the following academic programs at EENI Global Business School:

 Doctorate: World Trade.